MicrosoftDocs/SupportArticles-docs/Teams/teams-administration/teams-rooms-app-wont-start-after-update.md

 ### Step 3: Check whether the app is installed under user NT AUTHORITY\SYSTEM

 Some systems in the field have installed the Microsoft.SkypeRoomSystem app for the NT AUTHORITY\SYSTEM user.
-These systems cannot run APPX apps and should not have the Microsoft.SkypeRoomSystem app installed or staged to them.
+The NT AUTHORITY\SYSTEM user context cannot run APPX apps and should not have the Microsoft.SkypeRoomSystem app installed or staged to it.
 Such systems frequently do not start correctly.
 The remedy is to remove the app from the system.

 To check for this situation: